LoTR: A Bad Place to Dig Too Greedily and Too Deep – The Khazad-dûm Breakdown

 Khazad-dûm was founded by Durin I, also known as Durin the Deathless.
-First born of all the Dwarves, he wandered the world before the creation of the sun and moon.
-Eventually he arrive at Lake Mirrormere.
+Firstborn of all the Dwarves, he wandered the world before the creation of the sun and moon.
+Eventually, he arrived at Lake Mirrormere.
 When he looked in the lake, the stars behind him seemed to form a crown.
 So my guy was like, “yeah, okay, let’s build me a kingdom here!”
 And he did.

 I just love destroying cultural relics of other races!